Compare E then D

 4. If both E and D are tied, the gymnasts share the same rank.

-This algorithm rewards cleaner execution when final scores are equal.
+This rewards cleaner execution when final scores are equal.

 Example